rocheio/recipes/desserts/pumpkin_roll.md

 ## Method

 - Preheat oven to 375 degrees Fahrenheit
-- Grease 10x15 roll pan with cooking spray or butter
-- Line pan with wax paper
-- Grease wax paper
-- Sprinkle a clean kitchen towel with powdered sugar and set aside
-- Mix together, in order, in large bowl:
+- Beat together in large bowl using a whisk:
     - eggs
     - white granulated sugar
-    - cinnamon
     - pumpkin puree
+- Mix together in medium bowl:
     - flour
+    - cinnamon
     - baking soda
     - baking powder
-- Blend mixture together until smooth
+- Beat dry mixture into wet mixture a half cup at a time
+- Line 10x15 roll pan with parchment paper
+- Grease parchment paper
 - Evenly spread mixture into baking pan and put into oven
 - Bake for 14-16 minutes (until cake springs back when poked)
 - Remove tray from oven and let cool 3 minutes
+- Sprinkle a clean kitchen towel with powdered sugar
 - Carefully flip cake onto prepared towel
-- Remove the wax paper from the backside of the cake
+- Remove the parchment paper from the backside of the cake
 - Roll the cake up in the towel from the narrow end
-- Leave the cake to cool seam-side down, for at least 10 minutes
+- Leave the cake to cool seam-side down for 15 minutes
 - Mix together frosting ingredients, in order, in large bowl:
     - cream cheese
     - butter